 This is last episode in a four part series to help parents and teens improve their communication and reduce conflict.
-It’s adapted from a parent/teen retreat and includes small group questions you
+It’s adapted from a parent/teen retreat and includes small group questions you help you process

 This is part three of a four part series to help parents and teens improve their communication and reduce conflict.
 It’s adapted from a parent/teen retreat and includes small group questions you help you process

 This is part two of a four part series to help parents and teens improve their communication and reduce conflict.
-It’s adapted from a parent/teen retreat and includes small group questions you help
+It’s adapted from a parent/teen retreat and includes small group questions you help you process

 Do you ever feel awkward or overwhelmed with the thought of talking to your teenagers about sex?
 Author and Christian counselor, Eliza Huie, joins me today as we talk through this immensely practical book that